 Our in-house mold-making facilities result in a quality mold, delivered in a timely manner under DP Cast’s direct control.
 CNC machining centre, combined with Solidworks and Surfcam 3D software allows us to accept your computer file electronically for manufacture.

 No matter your requirement, we have the ability to design, maintain, repair and modify your concepts as required.
 To Request Design Assistance, please click here. »

 Near net shape is an industrial manufacturing technique, wherein the initial production of a part is very close to the final (net) shape, reducing the need for traditional finishing, such as machining or grinding and, in many cases, saving on production costs.

 What is “non-destructive testing (NDT) at source”?

-An audited supplier to the aerospace industry, DP Cast provides comprehensive,
+An audited supplier to the aviation industry, DP Cast provides comprehensive,

 non-destructive testing (and non-destructive testing at source), with Level III, CGSB,